 Hire professional assistance, such as a lawyer or advisor

 When an FPoA is not “durable,” your agent’s powers end when you become incapacitated or disabled.
 In other words, you want to supervise your agent’s use of the FPoA powers.
 This can be a good option for transactions that are not driven by estate planning needs.
 For example, you might grant your advisor a non-durable FPoA to conduct time-sensitive trades on your behalf.

 In addition, you may be comfortable allowing your agent to change your estate plan or the rights of your beneficiaries; because these are such sensitive powers, in most states, you must affirmatively grant each estate planning power.

 Why Include a Durable Power of Attorney in Your Estate Plan?

-Our intuitive platform will let you know what your specific state’s requirements are and makes it straightforward to get your Financial Power of Attorney signed and securely stored in our Vault.
+The wealth.com platform makes it straightforward to get your Financial Power of Attorney drafted and securely stored in our Vault, and provides state-specific guidance on how to fill out and sign your FPoA.